otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 Create a method called `isAnagram` that takes in two parameters, `someStrOne` and `someStrTwo` which are both strings.
 Inside the method, write code to check if `someStrOne` and `someStrTwo` are an anagram of each other.
 An anagram is a word or phrase made by rearranging the letters of another word or phrase.
 Compare the characters of both strings after sorting them.
 Return `true` if they match and `false` otherwise.

-In my solution, I convert the two strings to char arrays and sort them using the `Array.Sort` method.
-Then I compare the sorted char arrays using the `SequenceEqual` method and return `true` if they match, otherwise `false`.
+In my solution, I converted the two strings to char arrays and sorted them using the `Array.Sort` method.
+Then I compared the sorted char arrays using the `SequenceEqual` method and returned `true` if they match, otherwise `false`.

 ## Task 5